-When undergoing orthodontic treatment, it is essential to stick to your biannual dental visits.
-After all, your teeth more than ever require professional care.
+If you have dental braces, it is essential to stick to your biannual dental visits.
+After all, your teeth more than ever require care.

 There are several reasons why the dentist is beneficial during orthodontic treatment: